 MyTrip is being delivered by York Region as a residential Transportation Demand Management (TDM) program available to eligible new and growing communities in York Region.
 Through this program we are hoping to encourage more sustainable travel options for you and your family.

 The MyTrip program team has completed outreaches at 20 buildings throughout York Region.
 Over 1,000 household have completed the initial travel survey and received a travel incentive to help them explore more sustainable travel options such as taking public transit, walking, cycling, and carpooling.

 With many options available – carpooling, public transit, cycling, walking, telecommuting – the choice is yours!
 York Region, local municipalities, transportation agencies and local employers have been working to make these options possible alternatives to driving single-occupant vehicles.
 Join the growing movement of York Region residents who are exploring alternative and better ways to commute.

 Plan your trip

-Customize your trip on the Smart Commute Tool
+Explore your trip options on the Smart Commute Website.

 For more information on available travel modes in York Region, see below: